pitrov/docs.erisindustries.com/tutorials/solidity/updating-solidity-1.md

 - updating is possible.
 - the new contract works as intended.
 - all the calls made during the replacement procedure was executed successfully.
-- replacing the previous contracts causes no side-effects on the other contracts.
+- replacing the contract has no side-effects in other parts of the system.

-The first point may seem obvious, but it usually requires a lot of work because updating is not possible by default; the reason is because of how accounts, code and storage works.
+The first point may seem obvious but it usually requires a lot of work, because updating is not possible by default; the reason is because of how accounts, code and storage works.

 ### Accounts, Code and Storage